tetris245/tetris245/README.md

 Changes for future version 1.4.3

 * New command: npcpunish to enable/disable npc punishments, no matter your game difficulty.
-Note that after login, the npc punishments are automatically disabled when you enter an existing room, and the QAM greeting message will confirm that.
+Note that after login, the npc punishments are automatically in the first existing room you enter, and the QAM greeting message will confirm that.
 * New command: permission to change your item permission
 * Added message with non-clickable link under picture or embedded YouTube video
 * Updated the bg2 command